xpack/web-jekyll/pages/core/xpm/cli/install.md

 folder.
 For binary xPacks, soft links to the executables are created in the `xpacks/.bin` folder (on Windows `.cmd` stubs are created).

-To maintain compatibility with `npm`, dependencies must not necessarily be xPacks, they can also be npm modules, and are installed as usual in `node_modules`.
+To maintain compatibility with npm, dependencies must not necessarily be xPacks, they can also be npm modules, and are installed as usual in `node_modules`.